-In 2011 WHO IARC classified radiofrequency radiation as possibly carcinogenic • This risk classification was based on increased risk of glioma (malignant brain tumor) and acoustic neuroma (tumor in hearing nerve.).
+In 2011 The World Health Organisation IARC classified radiofrequency radiation as possibly carcinogenic • This risk classification was based on an increased risk of glioma (malignant brain tumor) and acoustic neuroma (tumor in the hearing nerve.).
 For heavy users, the risk increased from 30 minutes daily use.
-After that there have been studies with similar findings.
-Currently heavy users use their devices over 8 hour per day.
+Since then, there have been studies with similar findings.
+Currently some heavy users use their devices over 8 hour per day.

 In 2015 a number of major global insurance companies started to exclude coverage for illnesses caused by chronic exposure to microwave radiation and magnetic fields.
 This means that many Employer Liability Insurance Cover Policies now do not provide any protection against lawsuits related to employee exposure to wireless radiation, and any subsequent illness.
 Employers can be held directly liable.
-Please, contact us about professional services.
+Please contact us to arrange training courses.

 Yes, the free Quiz is immediately available.
 If you want extra quizzes or webinars, please, contact us.

-Children absorb twice that microwave radiation to the heads and up to triple in their brain’s hippocampus and hypothalamus than adults.
+Children absorb twice the microwave radiation to their head and up to three times in their brain’s hippocampus and hypothalamus than adults.
 Additionally, children have greater absorption in their eyes, and as much as 10-times more in their bone marrow when compared to adults.

 By turning off all wireless transmitters (mobile data, Wi-Fi, Bluetooth).
-Please, take a Quiz and learn more about it.
+Please do our School and Families course to learn many useful ways of reducing exposure.

 Yes.
-We prioritise content translations for areas where we have local partners who are able to assist with these translations
+We prioritise content translations for areas where we have local partners who are able to assist with these translations.
+If you are interested in creating a course in your local language please contact us.

 There are several reasons that current ICNIRP and FCC standards are considered inadequate: